eltongonc/browser-technology/feature_detection/drag-and-drop/README.md

 });
 ```
 ### Fallback
 There is currently no default browser fallback.
+As a fallback the developer could make the elements an ```html <a href="#title>``` and use Javascript to handle the input.
 To use the drag and drop feature on a mobile use one of these js-libraries:

 - [Hammer.js](http://hammerjs.github.io/)
 - [Interact.js](http://interactjs.io/)